Anolla/Amman-code-201/README.md

 #### for more information on growth mindset, you can visit my profile, I post a lot of articles about it. https://github.com/Anolla

-Thank you for reading and I hope you all have a groth mind to fet ahead in life.
+Thank you for reading and I hope you all have a growth mind to get ahead in life.